francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 mean squared error (MSE) loss, where the rescaling depends on the network weights.
 This result formalises the intuition from our toy simulations that PC inference has the effect of reshaping the loss landscape.

-But how does this rescaling reshape the loss landscape?
+But is this rescaling useful?
+How does the equilibrated energy differ from the loss?

 Let's return to our origin saddle, for which we have some intuition.
 We know from previous work that this saddle becomes flatter and flatter as you increase the depth of the network.
 More precisely, the "order-flatness" of the